Modyo CLI

 # modyo-cli get

-command is used to obtain a widget template from our experience catalog (opens new window) using a token provided by Modyo.
+The get command is used to obtain a widget template from our experience catalog (opens new window) using a token provided by Modyo.

 USAGE